 If interested in a high dividend fund, you should also know the stock's Total Return % (price gains plus dividends).
 One way to see it is putting its Morningstar 10 year Total Return % data into the 3rd calculator on another page.
 Or into the10 year history comparison of 140+ of the largest S&P 500 stocks and several others.

 Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the indexed group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
 Whereas actively managed funds instead have a human manager with a larger fee cost trying to pick the best paying investments.
-Typically, most funds are conservative, meaning the hottest high flyer stocks are very tempting, but can be very volatile, often with large swings either up or down, and are generally higher risk, not often considered safe enough if you are not watching every minute.
+Typically, most funds are conservative, meaning the hottest high flyer stocks are very tempting, but can be very volatile, often with large swings either up or down, and are generally higher risk (surprises can always happen), not often considered safe enough if you are not watching every minute.

 It is commonly said that the passive indexed S&P 500 Index earnings beat active managers about 90% of the time (the lower fee is some part of it).
 That is speaking of active management of funds, and is NOT necessarily about individual stocks.
 Managers might accomplish the highest gains now and then, but next year may be rather different.
 There are of course individual stocks that may pay much more some of the time, but a fund generally has dozens of stocks, some of which may be great, and several others much less so.